On a Conjecture on Uniform Group Drawings in the Coupon Collector Problem: Proofs

+The proof proceeds by decomposing the process into mini-steps.
+Each package draw can be viewed as a sequence of $s$ single-coupon draws.
+These $s$ drawings have somewhat different statistics.
+For example, the first coupon may be any coupon, but as we continue, the drawn coupons are known to be distinct from those preceding them within the same step.
+Consequently, the probability of drawing a previously unseen coupon changes from one mini-step to the next.
+A precise analysis of this decomposition leads to the desired result.

-\begin{customproof}[Proof of Theorem \ref{expectation bounds}] At each step we collect $s$ distinct coupons.
+At each step we collect $s$ distinct coupons.
 It will be convenient for our purposes to regard each such step as made out of $s$ mini-steps.
-In each mini-step, a single coupon is drawn such that the coupon that is collected at mini-step $k\cdot s + j$, where $k \ge 0$ and $2 \le j \le s$, is different than all coupons collected at mini-steps $k\cdot s + j'$ for $1 \le j' \le j-1$.
+In each mini-step, a single coupon is drawn such that the coupon that is collected at mini-step $k\cdot s + j$, where $k \ge 0$ and $2 \le j \le s$, is different from all coupons collected at mini-steps $k\cdot s + j'$ for $1 \le j' \le j-1$.
 However, if we have finished collecting all $n$ coupons after some number $m$ of mini-steps, where $m$ is not divisible by $s$, we must make $s\cdot (1-\{m/s\})$ additional mini-steps.
 We denote the number of mini-steps needed to obtain all coupons by $Y'$.
-Clearly, $Y =\frac{1}{s} Y'$.
+Clearly, $Y_{\U} =\frac{1}{s} Y'$.
 Denote, for $i \ge 1$,

 We have $Y' = \sum_{i=1}^\infty I_{i}$, and in particular $\E[Y'] = \sum_{i=1}^\infty \E[I_{i}]$.
 By definition, for all $k \ge 0$ we have $I_{k s+1}=I_{ks+2}= \cdots = I_{ks+s}$.

 The process described above is very similar to the process in the classical CCP.
 However, we may finish slightly sooner since in mini-steps of the form $ks+j$ with $2 \le j \le s$, some coupons that already showed up are excluded from being drawn.
 On the other hand, we may finish somewhat later due to the restriction that the number of mini-steps has to be divisible by $s$.
 Now define random variables $(Z_{i})_{i=1}^\infty$, that will let us tie these processes together, by